zhullyb/monyhar/monyhar/CODE_OF_CONDUCT.md

-# Chromium Code of Conduct
+# Monyhar Code of Conduct

-Google and the Chromium team are committed to preserving and fostering a diverse, welcoming community.
-Below is our community code of conduct, which applies to our repos and organizations, issue trackers, mailing lists, blog content, and any other Chromium-supported communication group, as well as any private communication initiated in the context of these spaces.
-This code of conduct must be followed by everyone contributing to the Chromium project, regardless of affiliation or position.
+Google and the Monyhar team are committed to preserving and fostering a diverse, welcoming community.
+Below is our community code of conduct, which applies to our repos and organizations, issue trackers, mailing lists, blog content, and any other Monyhar-supported communication group, as well as any private communication initiated in the context of these spaces.
+This code of conduct must be followed by everyone contributing to the Monyhar project, regardless of affiliation or position.

 Simply put, community discussions should be

  * respectful and kind;
- * about Chromium;
+ * about Monyhar;
  * about features and code, not the individuals involved.

 ## Be respectful and constructive.